AvramRobert/buccaneer/docs/documentation.md

 run(input2) // => 1
 run(input3) // => No command found
 ```
-**Note:** Because the intepreter has to essentially determine which command signature fits best the
+**Note:** Because the intepreter has to essentially first determine which command signature best fits the
 provided input, it does not know a priori what exact description will match.
-As such, it cannot aggregate
+As such, in the case of
-errors in this case and output them.
-If it were, then it would print the errors for *all*
+complete interfaces, it cannot aggregate errors and output them.
+If it were to do so,
-command signatures it tried to match against.
-Instead, in case of failure, it simply says that a command
+then it would return the errors of *all* command signatures it tried to match against but failed.
-has not been found.
+Instead, in case of failure, it simply says that a command has not been found.
 <br />
 <br />
 And that's it.
 You can now create arbitrarily large and complex command
 line interfaces.
 Before you start, you may however want to read the next
 section.
-There are some interesting things that you get for free.
+There are some additional interesting features that come for free.

-### Man pages and input suggestions
+### MAN pages and input suggestions
-Due to the way command signatures are modeled, buccaneer is able to generate MAN pages
+Due to the way command signatures are modeled, *buccaneer* is able to generate MAN pages
 and offer command input suggestions dynamically and for free!
 ##### MAN pages
 Each primitive you use for composing commands may additionally receive a `String` description,